conan-io/docs/reference/tools.rst

     - **file_path** (Required): File path of the file to be checked.
     - **signature** (Required): Hash code that the file should have.

-There are specific methods for common algorithms:
+There are specific functions for common algorithms:

 .. code-block:: python